 New claimants have become more likely to be claiming due to mental health conditions.
 Figure 8 shows how the number of new awards has changed by condition.
 The bars show that the number of awards has grown for each condition group.
 Claims have increased most for the two biggest groups: musculoskeletal disease (e.g. arthritis, back pain) and mental health conditions (e.g. anxiety and depression).
-Proportionally, the number of awards for learning disabilities has
+Proportionally, new awards for learning, social and behavioural